 Instead look for common sense approaches that teach you the dull but essential basics.
-Even better if it’s a guided programme with a cohort.
+Even better if it’s a guided programme with a cohort (like our own Kickstart).

 We’ve just invested in a year-long marketing programme.
 It’s actually marketed as the opposite of a get-rich-quick scheme – you’re told not to expect any significant financial results from your work until nine months in.